kyma-project/kyma/components/permission-controller/README.md

 ## Development

-The development process uses formulae declared in the [generic](/common/makefiles/generic-make-go.mk) and [component-specific](./Makefile) Makefiles.
+The development process uses the formulae declared in the [generic](/common/makefiles/generic-make-go.mk) and [component-specific](./Makefile) Makefiles.

 ### Verify your changes and run tests
 Before each commit, use the `verify` formula to test your changes: